samsymons/samsymons.com/README.md

-This repo is the source for [samsymons.com](http://samsymons.com/), built using Middleman.
+This repo is the source for [samsymons.com](http://samsymons.com/), built using Hugo.